superliujian/trail-app-server/README.md

 trail-app-server
 ---------

 The server-side for the Lancaster University nature trail app.
-It is a Node.js HTTP server which mediates database access.
+It is RESTful Java HTTP server which mediates database access.

 Branches
 --------